 Celebrate spring!
-Look for these seasonal ingredients showing up in your local market or garden—asparagus, peas, rhubarb and even fiddleheads and dandelion blossoms.
-And make these recipes to greet spring in a delightful and delicious way.
+Look for these seasonal ingredients showing up in your local market or garden—asparagus, peas, rhubarb, and even fiddleheads and dandelion blossoms.
+Make these recipes to greet spring in a delightful and delicious way.

 Why eat fresh?
 Eating food at its peak means: better flavor, more nutrition, lower costs, safer food, and a better Earth!
 Put spring produce on your grocery list!

 Asparagus IS spring to many of us.
 To keep that bright green color, don’t overcook asparagus; pull the stalks out of the cooking water straight into an ice bath.
 See how to grow asparagus.

 Fiddleheads are the first wild edible of spring but only last a few weeks.
 They are the furled fronds of the young ostrich fern, harvested for use as a vegetable.
 They make great pickles and a delicious vegetable side dish.

 Look for fiddleheads in local farmers’ markets.
 If you forage, fiddleheads are the very top of a young ostrich fern and must be picked before unfurling.
 Forage with an expert and know exactly what you’re looking for; fiddleheads of most other ferns are toxic and there are a few species that look similar to the ostrich fern when young.

 Credit: Elena Elisseeva Shutterstock

 Credit: Brian Douglas/ChefSteps